SamBkamp/6502emu/README.md

 ## Compilation

-You can compile this emulator with `make`, if you are writing code for this project I suggest you run `make dev` instead.
-There is also a `make clean` to clean up executable files.
+You can compile this emulator with `make`.
+There is also a `make clean` to clean up executable and object files.

 ### Compiling for this emulator

 I suggest compiling binaries for this emulator with [vasm](http://sun.hasenbraten.de/vasm/).
-For now, all binaries are mounted at 0x8000 by the emulator itself, so assume the start of your program occurs at 0x8000.
-Also, for now you can (and should) end your program with 0xbb; this unused opcode signals to the emulator that execution has ended.
+For now you can (and should) end your program with 0xbb; this unused opcode signals to the emulator that execution has ended.
 You can do this with `.byte $bb` (make sure you compile with -dotdir).
 This quitting mechanism will change with the first Beta release though.

 ## How it works